snakemake-days/snakemake-days.github.io/index.md

   * Other questions
 * **15-17**: Drinks and networking at the CREA Café

+# Abstract submission
+If you wish to present your projects done or currently undergoing with Snakemake, please consider submitting a short abstract (~150 words) to [Marc Galland](mailto:m.galland@uva.nl).
+Some guidelines:
+*  Introduce and present your research project
+*  Highlight challenges and solutions
+*  No need to show your actual code.
+There will be dedicated sub-sessions in the afternoon.

 # Scientific committee
 *  Claire Rioualen, Aix-Marseille University.
 *  Johannes Köster, University of Duisburg-Essen